Toronto District School Board

 C/N SysCisco/Nortel SystemsThese programs provide specialized equipment and staff training so that Technology departments can offer selected students the opportunity to earn CISCO/ Nortel Networking certification through the completion of successive Communications Technology credits.

-LEAD(L)Leadership (Local)The Leadership Program will design and implement a plan for students to contribute to their school and/or community; develop skills in communication, interpersonal relations, teamwork, and conflict management; and apply those skills in leadership and/or peer support roles.
+LEAD(L)Leadership (Local)Leadership Programs design and implement a plan for students to contribute to their school and/or community; develop skills in communication, interpersonal relations, teamwork, and conflict management; and apply those skills in leadership and/or peer support roles.
 This program is available, locally, at the school.

 MST(L)Math and Science Focus (Local)Do you have a deep understanding and interest in math, science or technology?
 The Math and Science Focus program is available, locally, at the school.

-SHSMSpecialist High Skills MajorSHSM is a ministry approved specialized program that allows students to focus their learning on a specific economic sector while meeting the requirements to graduate from secondary school.
+SHSMSpecialist High Skills MajorSHSM is a Ministry-approved specialized program that allows students to focus their learning on a specific economic sector while meeting the requirements to graduate from secondary school.
 It also assists in their transition after graduation to apprenticeship training, college, university or the workplace.